Cypher - Querying IYP

 Now let’s see how the query works:

-• (iij:AS) is the pattern we are looking for.
-The parenthesis show that it is a node, iij is an arbitrary variable to refer to that node later in the query, and the type of node is given after the colon.
+MATCHclause defines the pattern to find in the graph. (iij:AS)is the pattern we are looking for.
+The parenthesis indicate that it is a node,iijis an arbitrary variable to refer to that node later in the query, and the type of node is given after the colon.- The

-• The WHERE clause describes conditions for nodes or relationships that match the pattern.
-Here we specify that the node called iij should have a property asn that equals 2497.
+WHEREclause describes conditions for nodes or relationships that match the pattern.
+Here we specify that the node callediijshould have a propertyasnthat equals 2497. - The

 MATCH (iij:AS {asn: 2497})